streamanalyze/sa.documentation/source/amosql.html.md

 ### 2.6.5 Second order functions\

-Amos II functions are internally represented as any other objects and stored in the database.
+sa.amos functions are internally represented as any other objects and stored in the database.
 Object representing functions can be used in functions and queries too.
 An object representing a function is called a
 <span style="font-style: italic;">functional</span>.
 Second order